javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 [iframe height=250 src="pow-1" border=1 edit]

-As of now, the tests fail.
-That's logical: we have an empty function code in `pow`.
+As of now, the test fails, there's an error.
+That's logical: we have an empty function code in `pow`, so `pow(2,3)` returns `undefined` instead of `8`.

-For the future, let's note that for browser there exist advanced test-runners, like [karma](https://karma-runner.github.io/) and others.
-So it's generally not a problem to setup environment for many tests.
-But right now, for a single function, our test page is more than enough.
+For future, let's note that for there are advanced test-runners, like [karma](https://karma-runner.github.io/) and others.
+So it's generally not a problem to setup many different tests.

 ## Initial implementation